UCLComputerScience/pgta/README.md

 All files are in the **gh_pages** branch.

-The site uses a modified version of the
+The site uses a modified version of the [jekyll minimal theme](https://github.com/pages-themes/minimal).

+The pages are visible at <https://uclcomputerscience.github.io/pgta/>

 ## To edit an existing page